Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities and hope.

 What We Do

-Morris Habitat for Humanity is an affiliate of Habitat for Humanity International which is headquartered in Americus, Georgia.
+Morris Habitat for Humanity is a non profit organization and an affiliate of Habitat for Humanity International which is headquartered in Americus, Georgia.
 Habitat for Humanity provides technical assistance, but each affiliate operates independently raising its own funds, finding its own sites and selecting its own families.
 Each affiliate tithes to Habitat for Humanity to assist in building efforts worldwide.

-A 13-member board made up of dedicated volunteers oversees Morris Habitat’s activities and a paid staff carries out day-to-day operations.
+A 19-member board made up of dedicated volunteers oversees Morris Habitat’s activities and a paid staff carries out day-to-day operations.

-Through volunteer labor and donations of money and materials, Morris Habitat for Humanity builds and rehabilitates houses in partnership with families in need.
+Through volunteer labor and donations of money and materials, Morris Habitat for Humanity is a non-profit organization that builds and rehabilitates houses in partnership with families in need.

 Habitat houses are affordable because there is no profit included in the sale price and no interest is charged on the mortgage.
 The family’s monthly mortgage payments go into a revolving fund which is used to build more houses.